Le0nT1/CypReact_old/README.md

 CypReact is developed jdk 1.8.0 with Eclipse Mars.1 Release (4.5.1).
 The user can also download the repository and run it on his/her local machine.

+There was a bug when the user run CypReactBundle for CYP2D6 and CYP2C9.
+The bug has been fixed and the current version of CypReactBund is 1.1.